scalabli/quo/docs/dialogs.rst

 ``Check Box``
 -------------

-The :func:`~quo.CheckBox` has the same usage and purpose than the Radiolist dialog, but allows several values to be selected and therefore returned.
+The :func:`~quo.dialog.CheckBox` has the same usage and purpose than the Radiolist dialog, but allows several values to be selected and therefore returned.

 .. code:: python

-    import quo
+    from quo.dialog import CheckBox

-    results_array = quo.CheckBox(
+    CheckBox(
         title="CheckboxList dialog",
         text="What would you like in your breakfast ?", values=[